Mechanical ventilation can be

 In pressure support ventilation, a minimum rate is not set; all breaths are triggered by the patient.
 The ventilator assists the patient by delivering a pressure that continues at a constant level until the patient's inspiratory flow falls below a preset level determined by an algorithm.
 Thus, a longer or deeper inspiratory effort by the patient results in a larger tidal volume.
 This mode is commonly used to liberate patients from mechanical ventilation by letting them assume more of the work of breathing.
 However, no studies indicate that this approach is more successful than others in discontinuing mechanical ventilation.

 NIPPV is the delivery of positive pressure ventilation via a tight-fitting mask that covers the nose or both the nose and mouth.
-Helmets that deliver NIPPV are being studied as an alternative for patients who cannot tolerate the standard tight-fitting face masks.
-Because of its use in spontaneously breathing patients, it is primarily applied as a form of PSV or to deliver end-expiratory pressure, although volume control can be used.
-(See also How To Do Noninvasive Positive Pressure Ventilation.)
+Helmets that deliver NIPPV are an alternative for patients who cannot tolerate the standard tight-fitting face masks.
+Because of its use in spontaneously breathing patients, NIPPV is primarily applied as a form of pressure support ventilation or to deliver end-expiratory pressure, although volume control can be used.
+(See also How To Do Noninvasive Positive Pressure Ventilation How To Do Noninvasive Positive Pressure Ventilation Noninvasive positive pressure ventilation (NPPV) is ventilatory assistance without an invasive artificial airway.
+It is delivered to a spontaneously breathing patient via a tight-fitting mask... read more .)

 NIPPV can be given as